Dove and PETA: Together Against Animal Testing

 As part of our celebratory Limited-Edition campaign, Dove has made a donation to PETA to help further their important work.

-In 2021, we joined forces with PETA, Cruelty Free Europe (CFE), Humane Society International, Eurogroup for Animals and the European Coalition to End Animal Experiments (ECEAE) and brands across our industry to take action in the European Union (EU).
-Over 1.2 million people signed the European Citizens’ Initiative (ECI) to save cruelty-free cosmetics, calling on the European Commission to fully enforce its animal testing ban for ingredients used in cosmetics.
+In 2021, Dove joined forces with PETA, Cruelty Free Europe (CFE), Humane Society International, Eurogroup for Animals and the European Coalition to End Animal Experiments (ECEAE)* and brands across our industry, to sound a rallying call for EU citizens all over the world to take action to save the EU’s ban on animal testing for cosmetics.

-After decades of campaigning by everyday people, animal protection organisations and companies, the EU banned testing cosmetic products on animals in 2004.
+After decades of campaigning by everyday people, animal protection organisations and companies, the European Union (EU) banned testing cosmetics on animals in 2004.
 It put a stop to tests for cosmetics ingredients in 2009 – and finally, in 2013, the EU prohibited the sale of all cosmetics products that had been tested on animals.
+This landmark ban became the gold standard for regulatory change in countries all over the world.
+But now the ban is under threat.

-These tests undermine the purpose of the ban – to bring safe cosmetics to market without requiring new tests on animals.
-It is unacceptable that hundreds of thousands of animals could be subjected to cruel and unnecessary testing when alternatives are available and can be used.
+These tests undermine the purpose of the ban- to bring safe cosmetics to market without requiring new tests on animals and if they go through, hundreds of thousands of animals could be subjected to cruel and unnecessary testing.
+This is unacceptable and alternatives are possible.